dunialabs/peta-desk/README.md

 ### Local master key

-- During onboarding, the user chooses a master password; a key is derived from it using PBKDF2.
+- During onboarding, the user chooses a master password; a key is derived from it using PBKDF2 (HMAC-SHA-256).
-- Access tokens and per-user credentials are encrypted with AES-GCM before they are written to disk.
+- Access tokens and per-user credentials are encrypted with AES-256-GCM before they are written to disk.
 - The master key and raw secrets never leave the device and are never sent to Peta Core.
 - On supported platforms, biometric APIs (Touch ID / Windows Hello) can unlock the local vault without retyping the password.